Complex visualization code here...Exploratory data analysis (EDA) is important for identifying data quality issues and refining hypotheses. While EDA can be “messy,” at emLab we treat it as a formal part of the research record. Using Quarto for EDA allows us to document not just what we found, but w

 Show code for missingness analysis

-# Complex visualization code here...Exploratory data analysis (EDA) is the most critical stage for identifying data quality issues and refining hypotheses.
+# Complex visualization code here...Exploratory data analysis (EDA) is important for identifying data quality issues and refining hypotheses.
 While EDA can be “messy,” at emLab we treat it as a formal part of the research record.
 Using Quarto for EDA allows us to document not just what we found, but what we looked for and why certain paths were abandoned.

 Use .qmd files as an interactive laboratory notebook.
 Unlike a final report, an EDA document should include: